vacp2p/rfc/content/docs/rfcs/55/README.md

 1. The Community owner is trusted.
 2. The Community owner can add or remove peers from the Community.
+This extends to banning and kicking peers.
-3. The Community owner can add or remove channels.
+3. The Community owner can add, edit and remove channels.
 4. The peers in the Community can send/receive messages to the channels which they have access to.
-5. Communitys may be encrypted or unencrypted (public).
+5. Communities may be encrypted (private) or unencrypted (public).
 6. A Community is uniquely identified by a public key.
 7. The public key of the Community is shared out of band.
 8. The metadata of the Community can be found by listening on a content topic derived from the public key of the Community.
-9. Peers part of a Community run their own infrastructure.
+9. Peers part of a Community run their own Waku nodes.
+Light peers may not be able to run their own Waku node.

 # Design